nuac-admin/nuac-release-four/_waters/taverham.md

     desc-para: This ¾ mile stretch of the beautiful River Wensum includes two weir pools as well as deep pools, shallow gravel runs, lilies, reeds and snaggy stretches.
 Anglers of all abilities can fish for chub, which are in large numbers weighing in at 3-5lb, dace, roach, perch, pike and possibly a small barbel.
   - desc-col: col-md-6
     desc-hdr: Costessey No.1 Lake
     desc-para: This three-acre lake provides plenty of silver fish sport and is ideal for those new to the sport.
 Please fish from the marked swims only, 5 adjacent to the access road and 4 on the far bank.
 No pole fishing from peg 1 due to the overhead power lines.
 Along with the roach, rudd and perch there is a large shoal of bream (up to 12lb) and pike into double figures.
-Day tickets are available and must be purchased in advance from the Visitor Centre.
+Day tickets are available and must be purchased in advance either from the Visitor Centre or [online](https://anglianwaterparks.co.uk/bookings-permit/select-permit/8/168/coarse/new).
   - desc-col:
     desc-hdr:
     desc-para: Along with the tranquil setting, you might also spot wildlife including otters, kingfishers, waterfowl and barn owls.